nhsbsa/immigration-hs/docs/documentation/using-notify.md

 To get a key:
 - sign into GOV.UK Notify
-- go to the ‘API integration' page
+- go to the ‘API integration’ page
-- click ‘API keys'
+- click ‘API keys’
-- click the ‘Create an API' button
+- click the ‘Create an API’ button
-- choose the ‘Team and whitelist' option
+- choose the ‘Team and guest list’ option
 - copy the key to your clipboard

 ### Saving your key on your computer

-This will let your prototype talk to Notify while it's running on your computer.
+This will let your prototype talk to Notify while it’s running on your computer.

-To save the key on your computer, add this line to the end of the `.env` file in your prototype (where `xxxxxxx` is the key you've copied from Notify):
+To save the key on your computer, add this line to the end of the `.env` file in your prototype (where `xxxxxxx` is the key you’ve copied from Notify):
 ```shell
 NOTIFYAPIKEY=xxxxxxx
 ```
 Your prototype will load the key from your `.env` file.
-If you don't have a `.env` file then run your prototype (with the `npm start` command) and it will create one for you.
+If you don’t have a `.env` file then run your prototype (with the `npm start` command) and it will create one for you.

 ### Saving the key on Heroku

-This will let your prototype talk to Notify while it's running on Heroku.
+This will let your prototype talk to Notify while it’s running on Heroku.

-To save the key on Heroku, go to the settings page of your app, click ‘Reveal config vars' and fill in the two textboxes like this (where xxxxxxx is the key you've copied from Notify):
+To save the key on Heroku, go to the settings page of your app, click ‘Reveal config vars’ and fill in the two textboxes like this (where xxxxxxx is the key you’ve copied from Notify):
 ```
 KEY          | VALUE
 -------------|----------